open-mmlab/mmyolo/docs/en/tutorials/faq.md

 ## How to train and test with non-square input sizes?

 The default configurations of the YOLO series algorithms are mostly squares like 640x640 or 1280x1280.
-However, if you want to train with a non-square shape, you can modify the `image_scale` to your desired value in the configuration.
+However, if users want to train with a non-square shape, they can modify the `image_scale` to the desired value in the configuration.
 A more detailed example could be found at [yolov5_s-v61_fast_1xb12-40e_608x352_cat.py](https://github.com/open-mmlab/mmyolo/tree/dev/configs/yolov5/yolov5_s-v61_fast_1xb12-40e_608x352_cat.py).